 If you manage to reach the target (and most of the beginners manage even though it seemed really demanding first) you will be rewarded by fine (or rather spectacular) views over the sea with its surrounding limestone cliffs.

 After five or six climbs (totally up to you) on the morning site you will have the lunch break at around 12pm.
-The meal is included in the tour price and you have a few choices, I ordered Pad Thai which was really nice.
-The lunch break will take around 1,5 hours, depending on what time you finish your morning climb.
+The meal is included in the tour price and you have a few choices, I ordered Pad Thai (my favorite Thai Food), which was really nice.
+The lunch break will take around 1.5 hours, depending on what time you finish your morning climb.

 You will go to the second climbing site at 1.30pm, again just ten minutes walk from the office, but this time you walk in the opposite direction, into the forest.
 One of your more experienced group members will do the lead climb there and fix the rope – even I was offered to do that but I declined as it involves a certain risk that I just didn’t want to take on my first day.